wheaney/decky-XRGaming/README.md

 * Is the game running in Steam and **not through an app installed via Flatpak**?
 Heroic launcher's Flatpak install, for example, may require extra setup or may not work at all.
   * Try your games before writing them off, as many launchers still work.

+### How can I optimize my setup for the best experience?
+Since there will always be a delay between your head movements and rendering of the display, the virtual display mode uses "look-ahead" logic to try to figure out where your head *will be* when the next frame is rendered.
+The longer it takes to get a frame rendered in your glasses, the bigger the look-ahead will need to be, which means: lower accuracy of predictions (which will cause the screen to briefly shift away from its fixed position) and higher sensitivity to movements (which will produce more shaking).
+So our goal is to get that latency between collecting movement data and rendering a frame with that data as low as possible.
+To put it another way: we want to reduce input lag.

+In general, these will have the biggest impact on input lag:
+* Avoid upscaling by running at the glasses' native resolution.
+   * I found that upscaling was causing 5-10ms of additional rendering latency.
+I initially suspected that it was due to FSR, but in changing the Scaling setting to Linear I didn't see a noticeable improvement.
+For now, it seems most important to remove the upscaling step entirely.
+* Render frames as soon as they're ready by disabling all forms of VSync.
+* Increase framerate by maximizing performance settings of your games.

+Here are specific ways you can try to achieve that on the Steam Deck:
+* In **Steam's Settings/Display dialog,** check that the resolution is set to `1920x1080@60`.
+* In **the Game Details view** (where it shows the green "Play" button before launching a game), click the **Settings** (cog) icon, go to the **Properties** view, and set the resolution to `Native`.
+* In **the in-game Video/Graphics settings**, set the resolution to `1920x1080`, disable `VSync`, and set everything to lower-quality, higher-performance settings.
+* In **the Deck's** `...` **Performance menu**, turn the Framerate limit setting to `Off` and enable `Allow Tearing`.

+You'll probably find that the virtual display movements become a bit more wild if these changes achieve their goals, because the default look-ahead settings are now too high.
+Go into the **XREAL Air Driver** plugin settings and change the **Movement look-ahead** setting to `Min`, then slowly dial it up while moving your head until the display seems to most stable.

 ### I don't like where the screen was placed, or it has drifted from where it was.
 You'll want to use the multi-tap functionality built into this driver. **Note: XREAL did NOT build this feature and has NOT condoned this practice; tap on your glasses at your own risk.**